AnthonyCHigney/home/_posts/2024-12-12-true-p-values.md

 Under the null model, the test statistic has a known distribution.

 A p-value is the result of evaluating the cdf for a particular test statistic under that distribution.
 It is 1 - F(T).
 Pr(T <t) is 1 - F(T).

+[^1] It is a piecewise pdf with the split at 0.5 p-value.